-- Be a spouse of an Servicemember on active duty/AGR or mobilized on Title 10 orders in pay grades E-1 to E-5, W-1 to W-2, and O-1 to O-2. - Have successfully completed high school. - Have the ability to request tuition assistance while military sponsor is on qualifying Title 10 military orders.
+- Be a spouse of an Servicemember on active duty/AGR or mobilized on Title 10 orders in pay grades E-1 to E-6, W-1 to W-2, and O-1 to O-3. - Have successfully completed high school. - Have the ability to request tuition assistance while military sponsor is on qualifying orders.